Redeem FAssets

 The event RedemptionTicketUpdated

-holds the redemption ticket information like agent vault address, redemption ticket ID and the value of the redemption ticket in underlying chain currency.
+contains the redemption ticket information, including the agent vault address, redemption ticket ID, and the value of the redemption ticket in the underlying chain currency.

 For every minting, a redemption ticket is created, and during the redemption process, the redemption ticket is updated with the new redemption status.